Vacation (Dirty Heads song): Critical reception

-"Vacation" received great acclaim from fans.
-Due to a high interest in the song, the band recorded a new version with Train in 2021.
-The accompanying music video features performance footage spliced with clips from TikTok.
+"Vacation" received acclaim from fans.
+The band recorded a second version with Train in 2021.
+The accompanying music video featured performance footage spliced with TikTok clips.
 Train's Pat Monahan was eager to jump on the opportunity, saying, "My whole family has loved this song since it came out.
 Getting a chance to sing on it was cool for all of us, and I think it made me a much cooler human."

-Earlier in May 2021, Dirty Heads' lead Jared Watson reflected on the song's viral success.
+Earlier in May 2021, Watson reflected on the song's viral success.
 "It's such a crazy time to be a musician, and a lot of people hate social media and streaming and things like that.
 I think most people are getting used to it now, but I love it.
 I love the fact that it's giving all the power back to the fans and giving the power back to the people.
 Not even giving it back to them!
-Just giving it to them finally," he said.
+Just giving it to them finally." he said.
 "It's giving opportunities for musicians to blow up just because you write good music and somebody found it, and it became popular because it was a good song.
 Like it's not up to program directors anymore.
 It's not up to labels dumping a bunch of money into one song from one artist and like controlling the industry, forcing you to do radio shows, and forcing you to do this and that or they won't play your song."

-The song went viral on TikTok in 2021 thanks to the "Vacation Challenge" which has users sneezing their way into a vacation with the song playing in the background.
-Watson picked up on the #vacationtransition trend in February 2021 in a clip of him sneezing into his arm and being transported onstage to performing the tune.
-The challenge, which garnered over a billion views on TikTok, increased the song's streams by over 40% across all digital platforms and boosted the band's profile internationally.
+The song went viral on TikTok in 2021 thanks to the "Vacation Challenge" which had users sneezing their way into a vacation with the song playing in the background.
+Watson picked up on the #vacationtransition trend in February 2021 in a clip of him sneezing into his arm and transporting onstage to performing the tune.
+The challenge garnered over a billion views on TikTok.